XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 ### Historical Data

-The amount of historical data kept online, as set in the `online_delete` and  `advisory_delete` field, is a major contributor to required storage space.
+The amount of historical data kept online, as set in the `online_delete` and  `advisory_delete` fields, is a major contributor to required storage space.
 Currently, about 12GB of data is stored per day.
-However, you should expect this amount to grow as transaction volume increases across the XRP Ledger network.
+However, you can expect this amount to grow as transaction volume increases across the XRP Ledger network.

 ### Log Level